hizzvizz/CirclePatterns/README.md

 # CirclePatterns
 This repository was made as a request from Steemians to publish experimental code related to a post I wrote.

-All variables are internal to the code as of 5/31/2017
+I have written about the updates made to this code here: https://steemit.com/@rubenalexander